hackerbay/Employee-Handbook/people-operations/standups/README.md

 - Make sure you're in the meeting 5 mins before the scheduled time, so you can troubleshoot problems as they arise.
 - Link to the standup is pinned on #general channel.
 All company wide meetings and standups happen here.

-### Company-wide Daily Standups
+### Company-wide Daily Checkins

-- We bring the entire company together every Monday-Friday 8:30 PM - 9:00 PM India time (IST) / 10:00 AM - 10:30 AM (EST) to discuss the updates for the day.
+- This DOES NOT happen on Zoom.
+It happens on Slack on the #general channel.
+- You're required to update the #general channel on Slack twice everyday.
+When you start working and when you stop working for the day.
+- When you start working tell us what you'll be doing for the day.
+- When you end working for the day.
+Tell us what you've accomplished.
-- This is mandatory to attend.
+- This is mandatory for everyone to checkin.
 If you miss these, you lose a half of your salary for the day.
-- We bring the entire company together to make sure everyone is on the right page.
+- Entire company checksin on the same channel together to make sure everyone is on the right page.
 People from Sales, Marketing, Admin, Engineering will be here and you will know updates from everyone in the team.
+- You can checkin at your local time whenever you start working and update us on #general and checkout at your local time whenever you stop working and update us on #general.

 ### C-Level Standup (Weekly)